ibm-cloud-docs/discovery-data/collections.md

     -   Do not configure multiple crawlers to run at short intervals.
     -   If you open a collection in a time zone other than the one in which the collection was created, the Coordinated Universal Time (UTC) offset information is displayed.

-1. [IBM Cloud Pak for Data]{: tag-cp4d} Installed deployments have a **More scheduling settings** section where you can choose the type of schedule to use to crawl the data source.
+1. [IBM Cloud Pak for Data]{: tag-cp4d} [IBM Software Hub]{: tag-teal} Installed deployments have a **More scheduling settings** section where you can choose the type of schedule to use to crawl the data source.

     The choices for all of the connectors (except the *Web crawl* connector) are as follows: